dmweis/dmweis.github.io/index.md

 Hello!
 Welcome to my personal site!
+My name is David.
+I am a Software Engineer originally from Slovakia but educated in Denmark.
+I work in Air Traffic Management, writing software that makes sure planes don't fall during the day and building robots during the night.

-This site doubles as a personal blog/portfolio but it's current only updated sporadically (Whenever I get bored or feel like I having posted in a while)
+This site doubles as a personal blog and a light portfolio but it's current only updated sporadically (Mostly whenever I get bored...)

 If you are interested in some of my projects I recommend that you check out my [github](https://github.com/dmweis)

-Or if you are interested in offering me a job or checking out what am I up to these days you can take a peek at my [LinkedIn](www.linkedin.com/in/david-michael-weis)
+Or if you are interested in offering me a job or checking out what am I up to these days you can take a peek at my [LinkedIn](https://www.linkedin.com/in/david-michael-weis/)

 ## Latest post